stuartthompson/bitformat/README.md

 Formats bit-focused data structurs for printing to the console or inclusion in log files.

-## Very Early Release
+## Warning - Very Early Release

-I created this crate for my own use.
-It is in a very early stage. *THERE WILL BE BUGS*
+I created this crate to solve a specific problem.
+It is in a very early stage.
+*THERE WILL BE BUGS*

+## Changelog

+v0.0.1 - Initial crate version
+v0.0.2 - Includes examples in README, adds changelog and roadmap

+## Roadmap

+v0.0.5 - Support for styles (custom border glyphs, coloring) v0.1.0 - Support for WORD and DWORD tables _(in addition to QWORD)_

 ## Specific Formats